A guest blog post by Scarves for Troops coordinator, Elaine Campbell:

 1. The best way to attach your personal notes to your scarves is with a piece of yarn through a hole in the note and then tied to the scarf (shown, left).
 Include your contact information — an email or “snail mail” address — so the recipient can send you a “thank you”!
 (If you’re uncomfortable using your personal address, feel free to use ours — email@example.com — but please also include your full name so we can be sure to forward the message on to you!)

-Important note on Scarf Size: Please adhere to the following measurements which have been slightly modified: 5-6 inches across, about 48 inches long.
-Smaller than that and they look a bit skimpy; longer than that and they’re often too bulky!
-No fringe, please.
+Important note on Scarf Size: Please adhere to the following measurements which have been slightly modified: 5 inches across, about 36 inches long.
+(No fringe, please.)

 “The Wide and Thick of it” The photos at right and below are an example of too thick, too wide, too narrow and too long.
 You can see how a scarf this size (right) really takes up most of the box.
 Please do not feel downhearted if you sent scarves this size.
 They are welcome, needed and appreciated by our Wounded Warriors.

 “The Wide and Narrow of it” Scarf helpers and models, Myrna and Karen (pictured, left) are holding examples of the wide differences we receive in scarf widths.
-Between 5”-6” are ideal for the boxes we send.
+About 5” is ideal for the boxes we send.
 Thank you Myrna and Karen, both for modeling and for the countless hours volunteering at the Armory!!

 3. Many of you are thoughtful to place each scarf in an individual plastic zip-lock bag.
 However, the bags fill with air and take up too much room in our boxes so I ask that you do not use individual bags.
 Instead, when mailing to the Armory, please place scarves all together in one large plastic zip-lock or draw-string bag so the scarves remain clean and dry during transit to us and while waiting to be shipped to the troops.
 Plus, it will save you money on those individual bags!